Affiliate Disclosure

 Diabetes is a chronic disease that affects how your body turns food into energy.
 There are three main types of diabetes: type 1, type 2, and gestational diabetes (diabetes while pregnant).

 With diabetes, our body either can’t create the hormone (type 1) or, more commonly, becomes resistant to its effects (type 2).
 In both cases, insulin injections are a standard treatment.
-Without appropriate treatment, diabetes leads to complications with the heart, kidneys, nerves, vision, and other vital body systems.

 What are diabetes resources?